 Our dry eye treatment program is individualized to each patient according to the root cause.

 We aim to restore or maintain the normal amount of tears in the eye to minimize dryness and discomfort.
 Book a consultation with one of our eye doctors, who can prescribe a customized treatment plan to keep your eyes healthy and comfortable all day, every day.

-Don’t wait for dry eye condition to deteriorate.
-Take action today by booking an appointment with Brain Vision Institute in Schaumburg today.
+Don’t wait for dry eye syndrome to deteriorate.
+Take action today by booking an appointment with Brain Vision Institute today.